AldisiRana/GenRisk/docs/source/real_cases.rst

 Association analysis
 ---------------------
-We used linear regression for the analysis and age, sex, BMI and PC1-4 were used as covaraites.
 The association analysis highlighted PCSK9 and LDLR as significant genes, both are known to be associated with LDL.
 QQ-plot and Manhattan plot are presented below.